zzzprojects/docs/entityframework.net/pages/saving-data/save-changes-performance.md

 [Entity Framework Extensions](https://entityframework-extensions.net/) library adds the BulkSaveChanges extension method to the DbContext.
 It performs save operations 10 to 50 times faster.

-All changes made in the context are persisted in the database but way faster by reducing the number of database round-trip required!
+All changes made in the context are persisted in the database but much faster by reducing the number of database round-trips required!

 BulkSaveChanges supports everything: